UCLComputerScience/pgta/hr.md

 Any increases to PGTA FTE allocation will be made once a term only at the end of the contract.
 The PGTA must inform staffing that they have been allocated more hours and this will be verified by the staffing team.

-**TODO**: Check this as increases also have to be agreed via Tobias for budget purposes.

 ### End of contract